scoskey/m502/homework.md

 * (2pts) Based on Kunen, exercise I.11.6, first part.
 Give a careful drawing of the graph of a bijection between [0,1] and [0,1/2).
 Include any helpful explanations with your drawing so it is clear what you mean.
 * Kunen, exercise I.11.35.
 Prove there is an uncountable ordinal without using Replacement or Choice.
 * Kunen, exercise I.11.36.
-Every countable strict total ordering is isomorphic to a subset of $\QQ$.
+Every countable strict total ordering is isomorphic to a subset of $\mathbb Q$.
 * Kunen, exercise I.12.17(i).
 (Without AC) there is an injection from $\omega$ to $A$ iff $A$ is not Dedekind finite.
 * Kunen, exercise I.12.17(ii).
 (With AC) Dedekind finite is equivalent to finite.